ClementMathew/Quest_Assignments/Day_2/Datatypes.md

 #### Discussed about :

     1. Explicit and Implicit Conversion
-    2. Nullable and Nonnullable Datatypes
+    2. Nullable and Non Nullable Datatype
-    3. Signed and Unsigned Datatypes
+    3. Signed and Unsigned Datatype

 ---